 - to act honorably or justly: We naively assumed that our allies would continue to play the game.

 Origin of game1

-Examples from the Web for games
+Example sentences from the Web for game

 We add them to our games because we see other developers add them to their games.

 “I sense that mobile games are starting to shed their skin, getting rid of all the dead things they carry around,” he says.

 These “free” games display ads, often in obnoxious places, in lieu of the entry fee.